Articles in this section

 Two input actions are now mapped to the B button.

-Assigning further input to peripheral buttons will depend on how many types of packaging materials you use at the station and which port they are connected to on the Adaptive Controller.
+Assigning input to peripheral buttons will depend on how many packaging types you use and which port each button is connected to on the Adaptive Controller.

-The example below shows the finished key mapping for an adaptive packing station:
+The example below shows a completed key mapping for an adaptive packing station:

 adaptive32.png